-To contribute towards meeting the need of the parish's ageing population we will require 10% of private and intermediate housing on sites of 10 units or more which, in relation to design and house type, increase the housing options of older people.
+To contribute towards meeting the need of the parish's ageing population an older people's requirement of 10% of the private and intermediate housing on sites of 10 units or more which, in relation to design and house type, increase the housing options of older people.
 Appropriate house types considered to meet this requirement include:

 - level access flats;

 - bungalows;

-- sheltered Housing or Extra Care Schemes; or Specialist Housing
+- sheltered Housing or Extra Care Schemes; or Specialist Housing.

-In meeting this requirement we encourage developers to build suitable properties to Building Regulations Requirement M4 (2) (accessible and adaptable dwellings).
+In meeting this requirement developers will be encouraged to build suitable properties to Building Regulations Requirement M4 (2) (accessible and adaptable dwellings).

-Where it can be demonstrated that the requirement of this policy would undermine viability, either in terms of financial viability or lack of market demand, we encourage developers, as an alternative, to ensure that at least 10% of units within the site are built to Building Regulations Requirement m4(2)
+Where it can be demonstrated that the requirement of this policy would undermine viability, either in terms of financial viability or lack of market demand, developers will be encouraged, as an alternative, to ensure that at least 10% of units within the site are built to Building Regulations Requirement M4(2)

-The plan will support the provision of housing for vulnerable people and specialist housing provision, including nursing homes and residential and extra care facilities, in appropriate locations and where there is an identified need.
+Support will be given to proposals which provide housing for vulnerable people and specialist housing provision, including nursing homes and residential and extra care facilities, in appropriate locations and where there is an identified need.